 Educator, community activist.

 Born near Toronto, Ontario around 1871, daughter of Edward Lunn and sister of Hattie Lunn, she came to Winnipeg with her family in her youth.
-She graduated from the Winnipeg Collegiate Institute and applied for a teaching position with the Winnipeg School Board around January 1888.
-She taught at Pinkham School (1888-1890) prior to serving as the Principal of Pembina Street School (1890-1893) and Dufferin School (1893-1898).
+She graduated from the Winnipeg Collegiate Institute and taught briefly at Darlington School (1887).
+She applied for a teaching position with the Winnipeg School Board around January 1888 and taught at Pinkham School (1888-1890) prior to serving as the Principal of Pembina Street School (1890-1893) and Dufferin School (1893-1898).

 She was active in women’s organizations and was a founder and board member of the Kindergarten Settlement Association, which oversaw operation of the Ellen Street Kindergarten.
 She also served on the board of the Children’s Aid Society and belonged to the Westminster United Church.

 She died at her Winnipeg home, Suite 3B Wellington Apartments, on 8 November 1950 and was buried in the Elmwood Cemetery.